-- Write your personal statement: This is a big task, but doable assuming you don't procrastinate and are actually passionate about going to grad school - Don't make the personal statement too personal!
-Scientists don't generally have too many feelings, they more so want to know why you want to pursue a challenging degree and why you are qualified. - Write lots of drafts and have lots of people review it - the writing center, who helped with sentence structure and grammar) - o several mentors and letter writers

-• Time management is key: set aside a few hours every week that are purely dedicated to grad school things (and don't sacrifice them for other things!).
+- Write your personal statement: - Don't make it too personal!
+Scientists don't generally have too many feelings, they more so want to know why you want to pursue a challenging degree and why you are qualified. - Write lots of drafts and have lots of people review it - the writing center, who helped with sentence structure and grammar) - several mentors and letter writers - Time management is key: set aside a few hours every week that are purely dedicated to grad school things (and don't sacrifice them for other things!).
 It can be really easy to get behind, but working on a little bit each week makes the process easier.